Graduate & Professional Student Loans

 If you receive notice that your Direct PLUS Loan has NOT been approved, the following steps may be needed:

-1. Review the Recommended Lender List and explore additional lending options as needed.
+- Review the list of Private Loan Options and explore additional lenders as needed.

-• While students may borrow from lenders not included on the Recommended Lender List, the lenders on this list participate in our ELMSelect lender comparison tool.
+- While students may borrow from lenders not included on the list of Private Loan Options, the lenders on this list participate in our ELMSelect lender comparison tool.
 This tool can be used to compare rates, terms, and calculate your future payments.
 The ELMSelect comparison tool may help you determine which borrowing option may be best for you.